Lallianzuala Chhangte: Delhi Dynamos

-For 2017–18 Indian Super League he was picked by Delhi Dynamos (current Odisha FC) from the draft for 27 lakh rupees.
-He scored on his debut match for the club on 22 November 2017 on the club's first match of the season against FC Pune City, which they ended up winning 2–3 after final whistle.
-Chhangte scored his second goal of the season on 14 January 2018 in a 2–0 victory over Bengaluru FC.
-He scored his third goal of the season against Mumbai City FC on 27 February, which they emerged as winners with a huge of score 5–1, where Chhangte scored the last goal of the match.
+For 2017–18 Indian Super League he was picked by Delhi Dynamos (now Odisha FC) from the draft for 27 lakh rupees.
+He scored on his debut in the club's first match of the season against Pune City on 22 November 2017, which they ended up winning 2–3.
+Chhangte scored his second goal of the season on 14 January 2018 in a 2–0 victory over Bengaluru.
+He scored his third goal of the season against Mumbai City on 27 February, which the side won 5–1.
+Chhangte scored the final goal of the match.
 Chhangte thus ended his 2017–18 season with three goals.

 Chhangte stayed at the club for the 2018–19 Indian Super League.
 He played his first match of the season against Pune City in the club's opening match of the season on 3 October 2018, which ended in a 1–1 draw.
 He scored his first goal of the season against Jamshedpur FC on 4 November, which ended in a 2–2 draw.
 Chhangte scored his second goal of the season on 8 November in a 3–2 defeat against FC Goa.
-He scored again on 3 December against Mumbai City FC, where he opened the scoresheet in the 3rd minute of the game, which eventually turned out to be a defeat for Delhi, as they conceded four goals later, resulting in a 2–4 defeat.
-Chhangte scored his fourth goal of the season on 12 December in 2–1 defeat over Jamshedpur FC.
+He scored again on 3 December against Mumbai City, where he opened the scoresheet in the 3rd minute of the game.
+However, Delhi went on to lose the fixture as they conceded four goals later, resulting in a 2–4 defeat.
+Chhangte scored his fourth goal of the season on 12 December in 2–1 loss to Jamshedpur.
 Chhangte scored his last goal of the season and last goal for Delhi against Pune City on 24 February 2019, which ended in a 1–3 victory for Delhi.
-Chhangte ended his last campaign with Delhi Dynamos with five goals in his name from that season.
+Chhangte ended his last campaign with Delhi Dynamos with five goals to his name.

 Trials with Viking FK

 While being at Delhi Dynamos, Chhangte went on for trials with Norwegian club, Viking FK for 10 days.
 After leaving Delhi Dynamos, he was called up for a second trial with the Norwegian club, after failing in his first stint.
-He later returned from Norway to India after failing to materialize his second stint into a permanent deal.
+He later returned from Norway to India after his second stint failed to materialize into a permanent deal.